chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 {:.theorem}

-The high level idea in the proof of this result is to use the first layer as a "preconditioner" that separates data points into an almost-orthogonal set (in fact, even a random Gaussian projection will do to achieve this), and then any sequence of final layers that will memorize label assignments.
+The high level idea in the proof of this result is to use the first layer as a preconditioner that separates data points into an almost-orthogonal set (in fact, a simple random Gaussian projection layer will do), and then any sequence of final layers that will memorize label assignments.

 The precise definitions of "well-separatedness" and "bottlenecks" can be found in the paper, but the key here is that this bound is independent of depth, choice of activations (whether ReLU or threshold or some mixture of both), and any other architectural details.
 Again, we see that there doesn't seem to be a tangible impact of the depth parameter $L$ on network capacity.